highsineburgh/find_iam_user/README.md

 ## Installation
 This script was designed to be used from the command line, ideally in a virtual environment.
-To install the depdendancies navigate to the root folder of the project and use pip.
+To install the depdendencies navigate to the root folder of the project and use pip.

 ```bash
 git clone git@github.com:highsineburgh/find_iam_user.git